| You are here: Home: CCU 3 | 2005: Editor's

 normalizes intratumoral blood vessel architecture, allowing

+greater permeability for chemotherapy.
 However, it was not known whether all chemo agents would

 be associated with a similar synergy.
 A key related factor